tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 If we knew the entire dataset in advance, we could indeed pick perfectly spaced "pillars" to form the upper layers.
 However, that requires expensive global analysis ($O(N)$ or $O(N^2)$) and makes adding new data difficult (you'd have to shift the pillars).

 Randomness is a powerful shortcut.
 By promoting nodes randomly:
-1.  **Distribution**: We statistically tend to ensure that the express nodes are roughly uniformly distributed across the space, without ever calculating a single distance.
+1.  **Distribution**: Promotion is independent of geometry, producing an *unbiased random sample of the inserted points* in higher layers.
+This typically yields good coverage without global optimization.
 2.  **Independence**: We can insert a new node without needing to "re-balance" the rest of the graph.
 3.  **Speed**: It takes $O(1)$ time to decide a node's level, versus $O(N)$ to find the "best" position.